RaoulGrn/hotel-reservation-app/README.md

 ## About the project

-This project was made for the Siemens Java Developer Internship technical assessment.
-We had to implement a web application for hotel reservation management.
-I made this project using Java Spring on back-end and React, TailwindCss and React Boostrap on frontend.
+A hotel reservation management app with a search hotels by range functionality.
+Users can make room reservations and leave feedbacks.
+I made this project using Java Spring & PostgreSQL on backend and React on frontend.

 ## Project Description